 Passport ✓ Phone ✓ Pants ✓ Money ✓ Makeup ✓

 It was going to take a year to rebuild the islands and without a job I was finding it pretty hard to find a reason to get out of bed in the morning.
-After seeing the Netflix pop up with ‘are you still there?’ for the hundredth time, I decided there was no better time to figure out what was causing my acne.
-I had already toyed with the idea of starting a blog but had no idea what I would write about.
-I kept returning to the idea of a blog designed to inspire, empower and comfort people with insecurities about their skin but knew that would require me to be open about my acne and I wasn’t sure I was ready for that.
+After seeing the Netflix pop up ‘are you still there?’ for the hundredth time, I decided there was no better time to figure out what was causing my acne.
+I kept returning to the idea of writing a blog about my journey to clear skin but knew that would mean having to expose the real me to the world.

 Why Beautiful by Breakfast?